 Most bikes are allowed on the track, but no chain guards, no reflectors and no open-ended handlebars bars are allowed.

 The track is also available to rent for birthday parties and Toutolmin is thinking about starting up Wednesday clinics.

 “We’re just trying to get the most use as we can out of the track in the short season that we have,” Toutolmin said.

 For more information on the track, schedule changes and upcoming events check out http://www.tahoebmx.com.
-The South Lake Tahoe BMX track is a nonprofit and all proceeds go to the USA BMX organization for insurance fees and track maintenance.
+The South Lake Tahoe BMX track is non-profit and all proceeds go to the USA BMX organization for insurance fees and track maintenance.

 The state championship qualifier will be held Aug.
 3, which will be a double point event.

 Support Local Journalism